Is Social Media Use Affecting Teens' Mental Health?

-We are often worried about our toddlers getting acquainted with the technology and we don’t want them to get too much attached.
+We are often worried about our toddlers getting too much acquainted with the technology and we don’t want them to get too much attached.
 Toddlers are at high risk of developing wrong habits and dangerous thoughts in their minds but it is to be noticed that teenagers are at the same risk too.
-They are also at the developmental age and where we might be able to stop our toddlers from using technology, we can’t do the same with teenagers.
-So, what can be done?
+They are also at the developmental age and where we might be able to stop our toddlers from using technology, but how can we save our teenagers from internet addiction?
+What can be done?
 And why is it necessary to be concerned about that?

 At teenage, when our kids ask to hand them smartphones and let them use social media especially when they are over 13, we can’t say no. This is their age of being up-to-date with the society, to discuss things with their friends, to do what everyone else of their age is doing.
 If you stop them, they are more likely to do it any way but it will be without your consent and that’s even more dangerous.
+In today’s era, internet addiction can affect your child’s character as well.
 So, when you are handing them the smartphone, what should be your concerns and how can you tackle them?

 Teens’ Social Media Use and Mental Health